 Cucumbers, bell peppers, and tomatoes are planted and now growing in my garden.
 NOTHING BETTER than growing your own fresh vegetables!
 It’s FUN, HEALTHY, & DELICIOUS!

-Thank you Coach Amy M, for the great idea’s and new lifestyle eating habits!
+Thank you, Coach Amy M, for the great ideas and new lifestyle eating habits!

 The Noom coaches are absolutely awesome!
-When they feel like you’ve lost your motivation, from not showing activity on the app, they send messages that was originally crafted from the user during the first few days of the program.
+When they feel like you’ve lost your motivation, from not showing activity on the app, they send messages that were originally crafted from the user during the first few days of the program.
 They gently reel you back in, get you back on track, and remind you about your goals.

 Noom coaches alone are great motivational tools to keep you going strong with the plans for weight loss or in general, just being healthier.

 Additionally, many of the articles provided during the curriculum are interactive and allow users to dive deeper into the topics they “feel strongly connected to” atmosphere.